What is the difference between CLT and glulam?

 CLT

 CLT is made by cross laminating several layers perpendicular to each other.
-A single CLT panel can make up an entire wall section or several panels can be combined to create one long wall.
-You can read more about CLT here and learn about the way they are made.
-Examples of press solutions for whole CLT panels can be found here and this Combi press offers a solution for pressing sections of CLT and glulam.
+A single CLT panel can make up an entire wall section, or several smaller panels can be combined to form the wall.

-Glulam is made of lamellas that glued and then pressed together.
+Glulam is made of lamellas that are glued and then pressed together.
 You can read more about glulam and the way they are made.

 Read more

-The green products of the future
+The Green Products of the Future

 © Kallesoe Machinery